2010 Tacoma New Car Test Drive

 The Tacoma offers a comfortable cab, a refined ride, and quality construction.
 Its on-road handing is responsive, its off-road capability is proven.
 The Double Cab delivers more rear-seat comfort than most of the competition, with enough room to rival a small sedan.
 Properly equipped V6 models can to tow up to 6,500 pounds.

-Models range from a $15,000 work truck with a four-cylinder and 2WD to a loaded V6 4WD Double Cab Long Bed with all the candy.
+Models range from a basic work truck with a four-cylinder engine and 2WD to a loaded V6 4WD Double Cab Long Bed.
 The base model is among the few regular-cab pickups still available, as the market has moved to extended-cab and crew cab styles; it excels at durability and reliability.

 The Toyota Tacoma is available in 18 different configurations, including Regular Cab, Access Cab (extended cab) and Double Cab (crew cab) body styles.
 Regular and Access Cabs come with six-foot beds; Double Cab comes with the choice of a shorter five-foot bed or a standard-size six-footer.

-The base engine is a 2.7-liter inline-4 mated to a five-speed manual transmission; a four-speed automatic is optional ($900).
+The base engine is a 2.7-liter inline four-cylinder mated to a five-speed manual transmission; a four-speed automatic is optional ($900).
 A 4.0-liter V6 is standard on Double Cabs and optional ($1,555) on 4WD Access Cabs.
 It is paired with a six-speed manual or five-speed automatic ($880).

 The Tacoma 2WD Regular Cab ($15,170) comes standard with cloth upholstery, AM/FM/CD four-speaker sound system, tachometer, digital clock, two 12-volt powerpoints, fuel warning light, tire-pressure monitor, service reminder indicator, dome lamp, rear mudguards, 15-inch steel wheels and a full-size spare tire.
 Air conditioning is optional.

 Access Cab ($19,205) and Double Cab ($25,695) models add more standard features, including air conditioning and functional consoles for the floor and ceiling.
 Double Cabs come with upgraded seat fabric, plus power windows, mirrors and door locks.
-Access and Double Cabs also get upgraded six-speaker audio systems, and offer an in-dash six-CD changer ($200); Access Cab and Double Cab models offer a premium JBL system (that?s wrapped into other packages) with CD changer and amplified subwoofer.
+Access and Double Cabs also get upgraded six-speaker audio systems, and offer an in-dash six-CD changer; Access Cab and Double Cab models offer a premium JBL system (that's wrapped into other packages) with CD changer and amplified subwoofer.
 Both audio upgrades feature steering wheel controls.

 PreRunner models are 2WD, but feature the high stance and general appearance of a 4WD truck.
 (Desert racers use this style of truck to scout or pre-run the course before the big race.)
 Regular Cab PreRunners ($16,065) must make do with four-cylinder power.
 The V6 is optional ($1,455) on PreRunner Access Cabs ($19,965) and of course standard on Double Cabs ($23,500).
 Buying a PreRunner is the only way you can get a 2WD Double Cab, as 4WD is standard on base Double Cabs.
 And all Double Cab PreRunners come with automatic transmission.